 In Namibia’s Rainbow Project: Gay Rights in an African Nation, Lorway details the unintended negative effects of a program for LGBT youth, challenging the oft-made assumption that programs that work well in the West will work similarly across the world.

-The assistant professor in the department of community health sciences is the team leader of an HIV Vaccine Acceptability Team Research program sponsored by the Canadian Institutes of Health Research.
+The associate professor in the department of community health sciences is the team leader of an HIV Vaccine Acceptability Team Research program sponsored by the Canadian Institutes of Health Research.
 This program works closely with communities of sex workers and men who have sex with men in Kenya, China and India to help advance their concerns related to the anticipated release of new HIV prevention technologies.

 An interest in Canadian geography and natural history led Dr. Macdonald to Churchill, where she began an ongoing relationship with northern and Aboriginal communities.
 She worked as a general practitioner in Nunavut and northern Manitoba for the Northern Medical Unit under the mentorship of Jack Hildes.
 Dr. Macdonald developed an interest in the health of populations and health-care delivery in remote areas.
 She returned to specialty training in community medicine and has been a fellow of the Royal College of Physicians and Surgeons of Canada since 1982.
 Over the years, Dr. Macdonald has worked in Aboriginal health care, public health, and community health service delivery systems.
 She is a longtime member of the Department of Community Health Sciences and has participated in a variety of departmental and faculty activities, including as director of the J.A.
 Hildes Northern Medical Unit.
 Dr. Macdonald was vice-president of community health services at the Winnipeg Regional Health Authority from 2000-2006.
 Her research interests include public health, knowledge translation, home care and Aboriginal health services.